Atlético Nacional: Brand

-Colours and uniform
+Colors and uniform

 The flagship colors of the team, green and white, are derived from the flags of the Antioquia Department and its capital city of Medellín, and the team is known as the cuadro verdes.
 Black is often also used as a secondary colour by the team.
 The team previously also utilized red but discontinued it due to its association with the rival team Independiente Medellín.

 The team's uniform at home is primarily green while its away colours are white with green accents.
 The team also has a third jersey utilizing its black secondary colour.
-The team's main global sponsor featured on its jersey since 2024 is the global betting operator Betsson.
+The team's main sponsor featured on its jersey since 2024 is the global betting operator Betsson.

 Badge

 Atlético Nacional's current badge was adopted in 2000.
 The badge consists of a rectangle elongated downward, with the initials A and N inside, and the tower of a castle above symbolizing "grandeur, tradition, strength and hierarchy", similar to the city's coat of arms.

 The club's main nickname, Verdolagas (purslanes) was coined in the 1950s, when the club began using green kits.
 This plant is endemic to the Paisa region since pre-Columbian times.
 The plant blooms a diminutive yellow, white or red flower; the white variety is the most common in the region, giving the color scheme to the team.
 It is also noteworthy that Antioquia has a great tradition regarding the cultivation of flowers, displayed annually during the Festival of Flowers.